Haskell in Haskell County, Texas — The American South (West South Central)

 Erected 1936 by Texas Highway Department.
 (Marker Number 2404.)

 Location.
 33° 9.415′ N, 99° 44.022′ W. Marker is in Haskell, Texas, in Haskell County.
 Marker can be reached from the intersection of S. Avenue E (Business U.S. 277) and S. 1st Street, on the right when traveling north.
-Touch for map.
 Marker is located at the southwest corner of the grounds of the Haskell County Courthouse.
-Marker is in this post office area: Haskell TX 79521, United States of America.
+Touch for map Touch for directions.

 Other nearby markers.
 At least 5 other markers are within 14 miles of this marker, measured as the crow flies.
-Haskell County Veterans Memorial (a few steps from this marker); The Liberty Tree Josselet Switch (approx. 5.9 miles away); Capt.
+Haskell County Veterans Memorial (a few steps from this marker); The Liberty Tree (a few steps from this marker); Josselet Switch (approx. 5.9 miles away); Capt.
 R.B.
-Marcy Trail (approx. 7.1 miles away); The Mackenzie Trail (approx. 13Ĺ miles away).
+Marcy Trail (approx. 7.1 miles away); The Mackenzie Trail (approx. 13˝ miles away).

 Also see . . .
 Haskell County.
-From the Texas State Historical Associationís “Handbook of Texas Online”.
+From the Texas State Historical Association’s “Handbook of Texas Online”.
 (Submitted on March 30, 2015.)